 I’m sitting sipping a cocktail bedecked with requisite umbrella, ice and fruit, on the second day of a very special holiday at Vicky’s Apartments in Aghios Stephanos on Corfu.
 I first visited Greece in the late 1970s on a cheap package holiday.
 My boyfriend and I stayed in a youth hostel in the middle of Corfu about 30 minutes walk from the almost deserted Myrtiotissa Beach.
 Back then, the island had few visitors and was delightfully unspoilt.
 I’d fallen in love with it via that famous book, My Family and Other Animals by Gerald Durrell, recently remade into the TV series The Durrells.

+In the afternoon we return to beach from more swimming and sunbathing.
 But it’s the sunset that is the real highlight of the day, sending its golden light across the Ionian Sea towards the four Diapontia Islands and Italy in the distance.
 Tomorrow we will head out for a day’s exploration of northern Corfu but for a few moments, I sit and take in the natural beauty that is sunset on an island in Greece.